onomondo/onomondo-softsim-cli/README.md

 *For testing* https://cryptotools.net/rsagen can be helpful to quickly get started.

 ## Installation
-Prebuild binaries can be found under releases.
+Pre-built binaries can be found under releases.
 Optionally build from source.
 See relevant section below.

 ## Usage
 ```